-- Conduct will be considered "without consent" if no clear consent, verbal or nonverbal, is given. - Effective Consent cannot be given by someone who is Incapacitated.

-- Effective Consent cannot be gained through force, threat, intimidation or coercion. - A current or previous dating or sexual relationship, by itself, does not constitute Effective Consent.
-Even in the context of a relationship, there must be mutually understandable communication that clearly indicates a willingness to engage in sexual activity. - Effective Consent cannot be inferred from silence, passivity or lack of resistance.
+- Conduct will be considered "without consent" if no clear consent, verbal or nonverbal, is given. - Effective Consent cannot be given by someone who is Incapacitated. - Effective Consent cannot be gained through force, threat, intimidation or coercion. - A current or previous dating or sexual relationship, by itself, does not constitute Effective Consent.
+Even in the context of a relationship, there must be mutually understandable communication that clearly indicates a willingness to engage in sexual activity.
+Effective Consent cannot be assumed based on prior sexual contact or subsequent sexual contact. - Effective Consent cannot be inferred from silence, passivity or lack of resistance.
 Without outward communication or action, Effective Consent does not exist. - Effective Consent cannot be inferred from an individual's attire or physical appearance. - Effective Consent cannot be inferred from an individual's offer, acceptance, or participation in any form of non-physical sexual activity (e.g. social media forums, date/activity, consumption of alcohol, or invitation to a dorm room or private area). - A verbal "no," even if perceived to be indecisive constitutes a lack of consent.